sarahsemicolon/scripts-for-gender-freedom/talking-about-my-pronouns.md

 ## Slack/email

-When: As soon as I spot it.
+* When: As soon as I notice.
-Where: In a DM to that person, not in the thread itself.
+* Where: In a direct message to that person (Slack DM, email, i.e. not in the initial thread itself to avoid derailing conversation).
-What: `Hey :) Just for awareness: I'm non-binary, and I use they/them pronouns.`
+* What: `Hey :) Just for awareness: I'm non-binary, and I use they/them pronouns.`

 ## IRL meetings